Sleeping in Airports

 8. Explore Miami

-The good news is you can store your luggage at the airport so you don’t have to drag it along on your adventure.
+The good news is you can store your luggage at the airport, so you don’t have to drag it along on your adventure.
 The less exciting news is that public transit isn’t too impressive.
-The Miami Beach Airport Flyer is your cheapest option – the bus connects the airport with Miami Beach for $2.65 each way, and it departs every 30 minutes (except overnight).
+The Miami Beach Airport Flyer is your cheapest option – the bus connects the airport with Miami Beach for $2.65 each way and departs every 30 minutes (except overnight).
 The Metrorail’s Orange Line also connects for cheap, but it takes longer.
 Taxis, shuttles, and car-sharing options are available – just remember, your layover is limited, so spending some cash to get to the beach faster may just be worth the splurge.

 9. Get connected